biancaghiurutan/nexmo-developer/_documentation/conversation/concepts/media.md

 2. Voice
 3. Video

-You can build applications that provide communication over these media using the [Client SDK](/client-sdk/overview).
+You can build applications that provide communication over these media using the [Client SDK](/client-sdk/overview) and [VAPI](/voice/voice-api/overview).

 See also [Channels](/conversation/concepts/channel).